 Opening the weekend before Thanksgiving, Pumpkins and Pines in Pleasant Hill, MO is a great place to pick out a Christmas tree with your family.
-It’s a family owned and operated tree farm, 31 years strong!
-They have over 14,000 Christmas trees and are predicting 2018 to be one of the best tree harvests ever!
+It’s a family-owned and operated tree farm, 33 years strong!
+They have over 25,000 Christmas trees and have had one of the best tree harvests ever!
 The family expanded the fields in 2012 and 2013, and those trees are ready for you to take home.

 You can cut your own or leave the hard work to the tree farm workers.
 There are also pre-cut tree options available for purchase.

 On the weekend, don’t forget to visit with Santa and enjoy a free hayride and hot chocolate.